-OCR maths past papers and more: FOUNDATION
+OCR maths J560 past papers and more: FOUNDATION

 Practicing past papers should rank highly on any students list of prioritys.
 But practice alone, is not enough to ensure improvement and success.
-It vital is that the student also marks their answers and then seeks help/support to "plug" the gaps in their knowledge and understanding .
-This support can come from teachers/friends/family or a private tutor.
-Just be aware, that seeking help from too many different people, can become a hinderence to the learner.
+It is vital that the student also marks their answers and then seeks help/support to "plug" those gaps in their knowledge and understanding.
+This support can come from a teacher, friend, family member or a private tutor.
+Just be aware that seeking help from too many different people, can become a hinderence to the learner.
 Since, different people may have differerent teaching styles and different ways of solving problems which could potentially become confusing for the learner.

 I recommend that students

-- Access and download a past paper.
+- Access and download a OCR foundation past paper.

 - Mark their answers using the mark scheme.

-- Seek help to understand questions you are unable to answer
+- Seek help to understand questions you are unable to answer.

-- Complete more revision on weak topic areas
+- Complete more revision on weak topic areas.

-Below you will find all the available past papers, mark schemes and grade boundaries for the OCR GCSE foundation examination.
-Also included on this page are the course's specification and other useful information, including the dates of the next examination.
+mark schemes and importantly the grade boundaries for the OCR GCSE foundation examination.
+Also included on this page are the course's specification and other useful information, including the

-The dates of the OCR GCSE maths examinations 2025
+The dates of the OCR GCSE maths examinations 2025 and 2026

-Wednesday 5th November | Friday 7th November | Monday 10th November |
+Paper 2 | Friday 7th November |

-Thursday 14th May | Wednesday 3rd June | Wednesday 10th June |
+Paper 2 | Wednesday 3rd June |

-This examination comprises of three test papers.
+This examination comprises of three test papers called papers 1, 2 and 3.

 Paper 1 uses a calculator

-Paper 2 is a non-calculator exam
+Paper 2 is a non-calculator examination

 Paper 3 uses a calculator